-The establishment of both subjective (i.e., scales of sleepiness/fatigue such as the Karolinska Sleepiness Scale [KSS] (Åkerstedt & Gillberg, 1990)) and objective (e.g., Psychomotor Vigilance Task [PVT]) markers have been widely studied and validated as tools that can be used to identify states of inadequate sleep (Lim & Dinges, 2008; Shen et al., 2006).
-Such markers of SD have been found to correlate with deficits in simple cognitive task performance, including attention and alertness, reaction time, and vigilance (Dinges & Kribbs, 1991; Shen et al., 2006), and complex cognitive task performance (i.e., executive functions and decision making (Jones & Harrison, 2001)).
-As the temporal dynamics associated with vigilant attention (i.e., which may be quantified with the PVT) are regulated by the dynamics involved in both homeostatic and circadian processes (Doran et al., 2001), one of the most popularized and most widely validated measures of SD is the PVT (Lim & Dinges, 2008).
+The establishment of both subjective (i.e., scales of sleepiness/fatigue such as the Karolinska Sleepiness Scale [KSS]), and objective (e.g., Psychomotor Vigilance Task [PVT]) markers have been widely studied and validated as tools that can be used to identify states of inadequate sleep .
+Such markers of SD have been found to correlate with deficits in simple cognitive task performance including attention and alertness, reaction time, and vigilance , and complex cognitive task performance (i.e., executive functions and decision making ).
+As the temporal dynamics associated with vigilant attention (i.e., which may be quantified with the PVT) are regulated by the dynamics involved in both homeostatic and circadian processes , one of the most popularized and most widely validated measures of SD is the PVT .

-The PVT is a computerized task that requires continuous attention to respond to stimuli occurring at random, which importantly neglects the opportunity of aptitude and learning (Durmer & Dinges, 2005).
-The PVT measures changes in vigilance, that is, sustained alertness, attention, and reaction time (Lim & Dinges, 2008), and has a proportionally high sensitivity to variations in acquired sleep corresponding to states of fatigue, sleep pathology, and adverse circadian phase acclimation/functioning (Durmer & Dinges, 2005).
-In particular, impaired performance, or slower and more variable PVT responses, have been repeatedly shown to correspond with sleep loss (Chua et al., 2014).
-Due to the validity associated with the PVT as a measure for SD, this indicates that the neural mechanisms associated with attention are readily detectable as a marker for SD (Durmer & Dinges, 2005; Ramakrishnan et al., 2016).
+The PVT is a computerized task that requires continuous attention to respond to stimuli occurring at random, which importantly neglects opportunity of aptitude and learning .
+The PVT measures changes in vigilance, i.e., sustained alertness, attention, and reaction time , and has a proportionally high sensitivity to variations in acquired sleep corresponding to states of fatigue, sleep pathology, and adverse circadian phase acclimation/functioning .
+In particular, impaired performance, or slower and more variable PVT responses, have been repeatedly shown to correspond with sleep loss .
+Due to the validity associated with the PVT as a measure for SD, this indicates that the neural mechanisms associated with attention are readily detectable as a marker for SD $^{10,12}$ .

-Another form of quantifying vigilance includes the monitoring of eye movements in the form of "ocularmetrics" (Anderson et al., 2013).
-This is due to how ocular activity is directly linked to functions of the central nervous system which correspond to vigilance and attention, such as to midbrain reticular formation activity (Kinomura et al., 1996).
-Therefore, eye tracking systems have become prominent in characterizing and defining states of SD due to the known correlation between vigilance and slower eye movements (Anderson et al., 2013).
-Although the relationship between SD with cognitive tests (such as PVT performance (Lim & Dinges, 2008)) have been established, less is known about the neural basis associated with cognitive performance as a result of reduced sleep duration, and thus, in sleep-deprived states.
+Another form of quantifying vigilance includes the monitoring of eye movements in the form of 'ocularmetrics' .
+This is due to how ocular activity is directly linked to functions of the central nervous system which correspond to vigilance and attention, such as to midbrain reticular formation activity .
+Therefore, eye tracking systems have become prominent in characterizing and defining states of SD due to the known correlation between vigilance and slower eye movements .
+Although the relationship between SD with cognitive tests (such as PVT performance ) have been established, less is known about the neural basis associated with cognitive performance as a result of reduced sleep duration, and thus, in sleep deprived states.

-Electroencephalogram (EEG) studies have found nearly all frequency band spectral values to increase in states of SD compared to prior conditions, apart from the high-beta frequency band (16-24 Hz) (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Tinguely et al., 2006).
-Although both the theta (4-7Hz) and alpha (8-12Hz) bands have been found to increase throughout the course of a wakefulness (Cajochen et al., 1995) and in states of SD (Corsi-Cabrera et al., 1992; Horne & Baulk, 2004; Lorenzo et al., 1995; Smith et al., 2002), a particular emphasis on lower frequency bands, such as the delta band (0.5-4 Hz) and the theta band (4-7 Hz), have been made (Cajochen et al., 1999; Horne, 1993).
-This emphasis is due to these bands being most consistently found to increase with time elapsed since waking in parallel with sleep propensity (de Gennaro et al., 2007; Finelli et al., 2000; Gorgoni et al., 2014; Tinguely et al., 2006), and they have even been hypothesized to be a prominent feature of SD EEG (particularly within frontal regions (Cajochen et al., 1999; Horne, 1993; Oken et al., 2006)).
-Furthermore, the progressive increase in absolute and relative powers of lower frequency bands have been correlated with subjective sleepiness, slower eye movements, and reaction time (Lorenzo et al., 1995; Oken et al., 2006).
-More particularly, in states of SD, theta band powers have been found to increase during quiet/waking-rest states and directly correlate to the degree of subjective sleepiness (Finelli et al., 2000; Smith et al., 2002; Strijkstra et al., 2003).
-Interestingly, the theta band has also been used to predict the subsequent increase in homeostatic sleep slow wave activity (SWA) (Vyazovskiy & Tobler, 2005).
+Electroencephalogram (EEG) studies have found nearly all frequency bands spectral values to increase in states of SD compared to prior conditions, apart from the high-beta frequency band (16-24 Hz) 15-18.
+Although both the theta (4-7Hz) and alpha (8-12Hz) band have been found to increase throughout the course of a wakefulness and in states of SD 20-23, a particular emphasis on lower frequency bands, such as the delta band (0.5-4Hz) and the theta band (4-7Hz), have been made .
+This emphasis is due to these bands being most consistently found to increase with time elapsed since waking in parallel with sleep propensity 15-18, and have even been hypothesized to be a prominent feature of SD EEG (particularly within frontal regions 24-26).
+Furthermore, the progressive increase in absolute and relative powers of lower frequency bands have been correlated with subjective sleepiness, slower eye movements, and reaction time .
+More particularly, in states of SD, theta band powers have been found to increase during quiet/waking-rest states and directly correlate to degree of subjective sleepiness .
+Interestingly, the theta band has been also used to predict the subsequent increase in homeostatic sleep slow wave activity (SWA) .